-- specify the date, time and nature of the events which are the basis for the imposition of false alarm fees.
+- a.
+Notice of Imposition.
+The Fire Chief or designee shall deliver to the alarm user at the address where the false alarms originate a notice of the imposition of false alarm fees.
+The notice shall specify the date, time and nature of the events which are the basis for the imposition of false alarm fees.
 The notice shall state that the alarm user has the right to request a hearing before a Hearing Officer as established pursuant to Administrative Citations, Section 2.62 of the Richmond Municipal Code by submitting a written request to the Fire Chief within 14 days of notification.
-The appeal must be in writing and set forth the basis of the appeal. - (2) Collection of fees.
-Collection of fees shall be as described in Section 2.62.120 or 9.22.110, including a lien against the real property on which the false alarm occurred.
-In the event of the failure of any person to pay the fees assessed pursuant to the provisions of this section, the City of Richmond may institute an action in any court of competent jurisdiction to collect any charges, together with interest, which may be due and payable and all administrative costs of collection in the same manner as any other debt owing to the City may be collected.
+The appeal must be in writing and set forth the basis of the appeal. - b.
+Collection of fees.
+Collection of fees shall be as described in 2.62.120 or 9.22.110, including a lien against the real property on which the false alarm occurred.
+In the event of the failure of any person to pay the fees assessed pursuant to the provisions of this section, the city of Richmond may institute an action in any court of competent jurisdiction to collect any charges, together with interest, which may be due and payable and all administrative costs of collection in the same manner as any other debt owing to the city may be collected.